-I have always been interested in using art to understand, enjoy, love, confront, and explain people in my life as well as the people I don't know personally who, from a distance, delight, fascinate, or infuriate me.
+I paint people to understand, enjoy, love, confront, and explain people in my life as well as the people I don't know personally who, from a distance, delight, fascinate, or infuriate me.
 My theater background taught me to examine a character internally and externally and then make the character real using specific inner motivations along with carefully crafted external postures, expressions, and rhythms.
 I am now drawing on this theatrical approach when painting people.

 In theater and in painting, I have always been partial to comedy; it’s a brilliant and effective means of expression to show how heartfelt, tragic, hilarious, and absurd we humans can be.
 With my paintings, I hope to portray our authentic human absurdities with love and a bit of wit.
 It’s a tricky and delightful challenge!